ga-wdi-lessons/css-flexbox/readme.md

 > It's difficult to establish new CSS standards.
 The [CSS Working Group](https://en.wikipedia.org/wiki/CSS_Working_Group) has a hard time agreeing on anything, especially cross-browser standards.

-Fortunately, Flexbox has slowly but surely become a standard over the past few years...
+Fortunately, Flexbox, a layout mode introduced with CSS3, has slowly but surely become a standard over the past few years.
+It's designed to ensure that elements on a page behave predictively on varying screen sizes and devices.

 ## Problem 1: Vertical Alignment (15 minutes / 0:15)